rnaudi/metrics/README.md

 ### Conceptual foundation

 **Google SRE journey-based SLIs**: Google's [SRE Workbook](https://sre.google/workbook/implementing-slos/#modeling-user-journeys) describes modeling user journeys for SLOs, but provides limited implementation details.
-Here is one way to apply that idea:
+This is our attempt at one way to apply that idea:
 - Explicit mathematical formulas
 - Statistical Process Control adaptation for time-windowed metrics
-- Practical guidance on when the approach works and when it doesn't
+- Practical guidance on when the approach might work and when it might not

 **Statistical Process Control (SPC)**: Control charts for quality monitoring come from manufacturing.
 We use these ideas for:
 - Time-windowed request flows